flutter/website/src/content/app-architecture/guide.md

 ### Repositories

 [Repository][] classes are the source of truth for your model data.
-They’re responsible for polling data from services, and transforming that raw data into **domain models**.
+They're responsible for polling data from services, and transforming that raw data into **domain models**.
 Domain models represent the data that the application needs, formatted in a way that your ViewModel classes can consume.